kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 Note that you may see different errors if running a different version of pyright than the one in CI.

-Config of pyright is handled for the repo, but if specific configuration of pyright is needed for your library, use a `pyrightconfig.json` file at the package level.
+Configuration of pyright is handled globally for the repo, but if specific configuration of pyright is needed for your library, use a `pyrightconfig.json` file at the package level.

 For example, to ignore type checking files under a specific directory, you can use `exclude`: